uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Example

     assistant: ¤:cite(["initial_prompt"]):¤ Hello there!
 My job is to guide you through educational material about mental health and scizophrenia.
-Please let me know if you want me to slow down, provide more examples, or simplify my language.
+Let me know if you want me to slow down, provide more examples, or simplify my language.

     user: Short sentences.
 I feel ashamed of my illness.